-Meets the first and third Wednesday at 3:00 pm in Room SS-101
+Meets the second and fourth Wednesday at 2:30 pm in Room SS-101

-- Study, review, advise and recommend regulations and procedures relating to institutional technology - Identify, prioritize, and review technology needs with regard to network infra structure, staffing, funding, and equipment capacities. - Develop a college-wide technology plan, including deployment of technology equipment and coordination of services with Information Technology department - Assist and support college planning process through contributions to the Strategic Master Plan

-• Review and revise the committee charge to meet changing needs over time
+- Study, review, advise and recommend regulations and procedures relating to institutional technology - Identify, prioritize, and review technology needs with regard to network infra structure, staffing, funding, and equipment capacities. - Develop a college-wide technology plan, including deployment of technology equipment and coordination of services with Information Technology department - Assist and support college planning process through contributions to the Strategic Master Plan - Review and revise the committee charge to meet changing needs over time

-- 1 administrator (Dean of Administrative Services) - 3 faculty representatives (two teaching faculty members and one librarian) appointed by the Academic Senate - 3 confidential/management representatives (Director of Management Information System) - 2 classified representatives appointed by CSEA (recommended from the IT support staff). - 1 student representative appointed by ASB
+- 1 administrator (Dean of Administrative Services) - 3 faculty representatives (two teaching faculty members and one librarian) appointed by the Academic Senate - 3 confidential/management representatives appointed by the management group - 2 classified representatives appointed by CSEA (recommended from the IT support staff). - 1 student representative appointed by ASB